 CUSTOM WOOD DOORS

-The attraction of wood is the fact that no two pieces look exactly the same.
+The attraction of wood is the fact that no two pieces look the same.
 Grain patterns and color vary widely, adding texture, warmth, and personality.
 Homeowners can have the freedom to take full advantage of this reality.
-We offer a broad range of wood species from different manufacturers, each with its own distinctive character.
+We offer a broad range of wood species from different manufacturers, each with its distinctive character.
 Some of the more popular wood species are shown below.
 If you have a more exotic type of wood door in mind, please visit our San Jose, CA store or call us to discuss our custom door services.

 We offer custom-built doors, door repairs, and door installations for the following: